parismart/desafio/README.md

 With those 74 forms that haven been filled, we created up to 30000 synthetic data to train the model properly, giving the best score the MLP (Multi Layer Perceptron) model with an accuracy of 0.935

 ### Heroku App

+In order to properly use heroku on your own computer:

+1. Follow the instrucionts of the following link (https://devcenter.heroku.com/articles/getting-started-with-python)

 The final part of the project, practically speaking the implementation of all the previous steps.